ibm-bluemix-omnichannel-iclabs/ICLab-OmniChannelAppDev/README.md

 ### Web Sample

-1. Go to https://console.firebase.google.com/ and create an app and get Legacy Server key and Sender ID from CLOUD MESSAGING section under settings Icon next to Overview
+1. Go to https://console.firebase.google.com/ and Add a Project.
+Under **settings** Icon next to `Overview`, Click on `CLOUD MESSAGING` section to get Legacy Server key and Sender ID.

     <img src="Assets/firebase.png" width="600" height="200">

+**Note:** Keep this tab open on your browser for future reference.
-Go to the `ICLab-OmniChannelAppDev/web` in your cloned repo and follow the below steps,
+Go to the `ICLab-OmniChannelAppDev/Web` in your cloned repo and follow the below steps,

 2. Go to the `Web/manifest.yml` file.
-Change the host and `name` to your website name and add the  `APP ID servcie name`
+2	Change the `host` and `name` to a unique name of your choice and add the `APP ID` service name you created above.

-3. Open `views/protected.ejs` file and add values for
+3. Open `views/protected.ejs` file, under `<script>` tag, add the code below

   ```

   var initParams = {
-      "appGUID":"Push Service APPGUID",
+      "appGUID":"<Push Service APPGUID>",
-      "appRegion":"Push Service Region",
+      "appRegion":"<Push Service Region>",
-      "clientSecret":"Push service clientSecret"
+      "clientSecret":"<Push service clientSecret>"
     }

-  var appName = "Analytics Service Name";
+  var appName = "<Analytics Service Name>";
-  var apiKey = "Ananlytics service API Key";
+  var apiKey = "<Analytics service API Key>";
   var hasUserContext=true;
-  var tenantId = "Ananlytics Service tenantID";
+  var tenantId = "<Analytics Service tenantID>";
   BMSAnalytics.Client.initialize(BMSAnalytics.Client.REGION_US_SOUTH);

   ```
+Add the appropriate service credentials by navigating to Bluemix.net.

-4. If you don't see bmsanalytics.js, BMSPushSDK.js, BMSPushServiceWorker.js and manifest.json file under /web/views folder.
+4. If you don't see bmsanalytics.js, BMSPushSDK.js, BMSPushServiceWorker.js and manifest.json file under /Web/views folder.
 Download these Push Service website SDKs from [Push Web SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-javascript-webpush), [Ananlytics SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-web-analytics) and paste them inside /web/views folder

 5. Open the `views/manifest.json` file and add values for name and `gcm_sender_id (Sender ID)`.

 6. Push to Bluemix using Bluemix CLI,

-      a.
-Go to the folder Web in your terminal.
+      1. Go to the folder Web in your terminal.
-      b.
-Run the CLI command - cf api api.stage1.ng.bluemix.net ,
+      2. Run the CLI command - cf api api.stage1.ng.bluemix.net ,
-      c.
-Login to Bluemix from CLI using cf login.
+      3. Login to Bluemix from CLI using cf login.
 Select your Organization and Space.
-      d.
-Do the cf push.
+      4. Do the cf push.
 This will host your app in Bluemix.
-      e.
-After App is started open - https://yourwebsitename.mybluemix.net.
+      5. After App is started open - https://yourwebsitename.mybluemix.net.

 7. Open the `Bluemix Push service` and add the `websites address` and `Google server Keys (Legacy Server key)`.